HW 1 is made a range of Bit problems.

 1. Cute Trick: There's a non-obvious but extremely cute coding trick that works here.
 It's so satisfying, and yet beyond imagining, we're just going to tell you: the code that solves the type-1 row can call the code that solves the type-0 row.

 2. No Zig-Zag: It's tempting to do a zig-zag pattern, one row going left-to-right, and the next row going right-to-left — that's how you would do it as a person walking around.
 However as a code algorithm, zig-zag is a disaster!
 With the zig-zag scheme, type-0 and type-1 rows have different pre/post conditions, facing opposite directions, so it's nearly impossible to mesh them together.
 The algorithm works out more cleanly to do all the rows in the same direction, like the lecture example.
 In this way the pre/post conditions for the two row types are uniform, all going the same direction.
+Do not solve this with the zig-zag pattern; it does not work 😟.
+Do it like the lecture example 😀.

 The best-practice for building a computer program to test and fix each partly-done "milestone" before moving on to the next step.
 Here is a milestone for the checkerboard: